 - Mindy Granley, Sustainability Officer, City of Duluth

-- Ryan Ihrke, Sustainability Coordinator, College of St. Scholastica
+- Ryan Ihrke, Sustainability Facilitator, College of St. Scholastica

 - Starr Brainard, Land Stewardship Coordinator, Duluth Community Garden

 - Tom Hollonhorst, Landscape Ecologist, EPA

 The following Ecolibrium3 staff members, AmeriCorps VISTA members, and community partners helped in the compilation of the Duluth Citizens’ Climate Action Plan: